 Now look 12 verses later [Luke 24:12], when Jesus is talking with the Emmaus disciples.
 Luke says they were kept from recognizing Jesus and told him that their women friends had gone to the tomb that morning, discovered it empty, and were told by angels that Jesus had risen from the dead.
 They added that when the women informed them of this, “some of those with us” went to the tomb and found it just as the women had said (24:24).
 In 24:12, Luke only mentioned Peter.
 But it’s obvious that he knew of others in 24:24.
 Luke was shining his literary spotlight on Peter in 24:12.

 In Luke 24:12, Peter is described as going to the tomb, but a few verses later, the word “us” is used to describe the people going back to the tomb.
-Another example of the Gospels describing one person at a scene while knowing others are present.
+And there are yet more, as spotlighting was a common compositional device in ancient biographies.

-Another supposed theme of development O’Neill cites is the men/angels present at the tomb when the women get there.
-Mark says that when the women get there, they see a man (16:5), Luke mentions two men (24:4), Matthew mentions one angel (28:1-2), and John mentions two angels (20:1-2, 12).
-Is any development happening?
-Is the number of people increasing, or are the authors turning the men into angels as time goes on?
-The discrepancy between the number of angels/men present can clearly be attributed to literary spotlighting — Mark and Matthew are aware of more then one angel, they simply don’t mention them.
+Another theme of development O’Neill cites is the men/angels present at the tomb when the women get there.
+Mark says that when the women get there, they see a man (16:5), Luke says two men (24:4), Matthew says one angel (28:1-2), and John says two angels (20:1-2, 12).
+How many were there and were they men or angels?
+The number is easily resolved by pointing out that this may just be literary spotlighting, i.e. Mark and Matthew are aware of more then one angel but don’t mention them.
 But were they men or angels?
-Notice Mark describes a “young man dressed in white”, whereas Luke describes “two men in dazzling clothes stood”.
+Notice Mark describes a “young man dressed in white” and Luke describes “two men in dazzling clothes stood”.
 White/dazzling clothing is regularly used all throughout the New Testament as a mark for heavenly visitation (e.g., Mark 9:3; Matt 28:3; John 20:12; Acts 1:10; 10:30.
-See also Dan 7:9; 2 Macc 3:26, 33; 2 En 1:4–11; Gos Pet 36, 55; Josephus, Ant 5:277).
-In fact, as it happens, Luke even ends up calling the men angels in a tucked away verse later on anyways (24:22-23).
+See also 1 Enoch 14; Dan 7:9; 2 Macc 3:26, 33; 2 En 1:4–11; Gos Pet 36, 55; Josephus, Ant 5:277).
+O’Neill doesn’t realize it, but later on, Luke outright calls the men “angels” (24:22-23).
 So why did he call them men to begin with?
 Because angels were often called “men” back then (e.g. Acts 1:10; Tobit 5:5, 7, 10).
 Clearly, then, all the Gospels are describing angels.
 So O’Neill hasn’t found any development here.
 (Although see here for a refutation of the odd claim that this white clothing is supposed to symbolize Jesus’ death and resurrection.)

 O’Neill also says Matthew places little emphasis on Jesus being physically resurrected — though, this is irrelevant, I’ve already shown there’s no evidence of spiritual resurrection in earliest Christianity (or Judaism at all), and Matthew clearly believed in physical resurrection.
 O’Neill mentions that Matthew is the only Gospel that mentions an earthquake taking place during this time.
 Here, I’ll simply point out that in 2012, a number discovered of scientists discovered (see this paper in the geological journal International Geology Review) that a 6.3 magnitude earthquake took place in this region between 26-36 AD (the authors note the possibility of this being Matthew’s earthquake).
 So I wouldn’t discount the story too quickly.

 We’re then told that the guard present in at the tomb in Matthew also appears to be a product of legendary development.
-Here, I’ll reference a defense of the historicity of the guard in the journal New Testament Studies: Craig, The Guard at the Tomb, 1984.
+Here, see the following academic defense of the story in Cambridge’s journal New Testament Studies: Craig, The Guard at the Tomb, 1984.
 These points are hardly as indefensible as O’Neill makes them out to be.
 O’Neill also claims another contradiction exists in the accounts — in Matthew, the tomb is rolled away after the women arrive, whereas it’s already rolled away in the other Gospels.
 But as Licona points out, the grammar of Matthew’s Gospel allows for a reading where the stone is already rolled away.
 O’Neill continues;

 In the other two gospels [Mark and Luke], the women are specifically going to the tomb to anoint the body.
 This is strange, because the Jewish custom was to do this at burial – there is no evidence of people ever doing it afterwards.
 Given Jewish taboos about dead bodies, it is a very unlikely thing for them to do.